Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 This feature along with foldable blocks and sub-blocks
 makes scrolling through the entire codebase very easy.
 6. The code editor is not syntax highlighting and does not parse as you code.
-MyDE does connect to a command line compiler and debugger
+EngageIDE does connect to a command line compiler and debugger
 to provide visual build error correction and debugging.
 All the symbol data needed to implement syntax highlighting or parse as you code
 has been parsed and is available.